arangodb/docs-hugo/site/content/3.12/develop/http-api/administration.md

         Retrieves deployment information for support purposes.
-The endpoint returns data about the ArangoDB version used, the host (operating system, server ID, CPU and storage capacity, current utilization, a few metrics) and the other servers in the deployment (in case of Active Failover or cluster deployments).
+The endpoint returns data about the ArangoDB version used, the host (operating system, server ID, CPU and storage capacity, current utilization, a few metrics) and the other servers in the deployment (in case of cluster deployments).

         As this API may reveal sensitive data about the deployment, it can only be accessed from inside the `_system` database.
 In addition, there is a policy